 - 6.8-inch Full HD+ (2,460 x 1,080)

 - 20.5:9 aspect ratio

 - Optical in-screen fingerprint reader

 The design of the LG Velvet is probably its most important feature.
-For years, LG flagships have remained mostly unchanged, with only small shifts in design generation over generation.
-While this isn’t inherently a bad thing, it left the company’s phones feeling a bit outdated.
+LG flagships have remained mostly unchanged for years, with only minor shifts in design generation over generation.
+While this isn’t inherently bad, it left the company’s phones feeling a bit outdated.
 The LG V60 is by far LG’s most modern design, but it still left a lot to be desired.

 The LG Velvet, then, feels like a total reinvention for LG.
 From the shape of the body to the camera array to the colors, the Velvet signals something totally new.

 The back of the device is relatively minimalistic, covered in colorful Gorilla Glass and a new camera array.
 The cameras are supposed to represent a falling droplet of water, and I think it looks great.
 LG did a good job using various sized cameras to its advantage to aid in the design.
 I’m a fan.

 This is one of the thinnest phones I've used.